 Slovakia Work Permit

 According to current law, foreign citizens who intend to work in Slovakia must acquire a Slovakia work permit.
-It is issued on condition that the person has a residence permit and that no Slovak citizen could be employed in the post.
+It is issued on the condition that the person has a residence permit and that no Slovak citizen could be employed in the post.

 EU citizens must apply for a residence permit at their local police station within three months of entry and provide proof of employment or income.

 Slovakia only issues work permits to highly qualified personnel, executives, researchers, trainees and workers in fields where there is a labour shortage in Slovakia.

 Normally, the foreign worker will receive a Slovakia work permit valid only for one employer and for one year.
 Such a permit needs renewing each year.

 Contact the Embassy of the Slovak Republic in your home country for further information about Slovakia work permit

 Other Slovakia Work Permit Info